iCliniq Logo

 Introduction:

 Neonatal abstinence syndrome is also known as neonatal withdrawal syndrome and neonatal passive addiction.
-It is the result of the sudden discontinuation of the drugs the mother abused during her pregnancy.
+It is the result of the sudden discontinuation of the drugs the mother abused during the pregnancy.
 However, the drug supply stops when the baby is born, and the child goes through withdrawal symptoms until the drugs are in the system.
 The newborns receive addictive drugs and substances through the placenta.
 Babies feel withdrawal symptoms for a few weeks after birth.
 There are various treatment plans present for the well-being of the child.

 What Is Neonatal Abstinence Syndrome?